 Seven years ago, Joydeep Sen Sarma and Ashish Thusoo were first introduced to big data technology.
-Now, in 2014 they are the guiding force behind one of big data’s fastest-growing and innovative companies — Qubole.
+Now, in 2014 they are the guiding force behind one of the big data’s fastest-growing and innovative companies — Qubole.
 By leveraging their expertise in big data technology along with the ever-expanding capabilities of the cloud, Sen Sarma and Thusoo have created a truly unique company.

 Sen Sarma and Thusoo both got their start in big data at Facebook.
 Thusoo headed the data infrastructure team at the social media giant, and Sen Sarma started the Apache Hive project and made vital contributions to the Facebook Message architecture.
-After Facebook they joined together to co-found Qubole.
+After Facebook, they joined together to co-found Qubole.

-Qubole’s co-founders both run off the same supposition — big data in the cloud can drastically change and improve the world, whether it’s through business solutions, healthcare solutions or any number of other important decisions that are big-data inspired.
+Qubole’s co-founders both run off the same supposition — big data in the cloud can drastically change and improve the world, whether it’s through business solutions, healthcare solutions, or any number of other important decisions that are big-data inspired.

 A key component to the company’s success is the ease with which its services can be implemented.
 When a company uses Qubole’s services they get the best in big data technology and service without the hassle of maintenance and complicated software details.
-Qubole takes care of the dirty work in the road to Hadoop, allowing companies to maintain their focus on solving business questions, not big data programs.
+Qubole takes care of the dirty work on the road to Hadoop, allowing companies to maintain their focus on solving business questions, not big data programs.

-In the following Q-and-A Sen Sarma and Thusoo open up about Qubole, it’s history and future and how it’s making big data more accessible than ever.
+In the following Q-and-A Sen Sarma and Thusoo open up about Qubole, its history and future, and how it’s making big data more accessible than ever.

 Q & A with Joydeep Sen Sarma & Ashish Thusoo